 There are reasons to pick the G-Drive Mobile SSD over the Samsung T5 and SanDisk Extreme Portable SSD when it comes to features.
 Put simply, the external drive is built like a tank, putting even the LaCie Rugged Mini portable drive to shame (read our LaCie Rugged Mini review).

 The enclosure is IP67-rated for water and dust protection, it can handle up to 1,000 pounds of pressure and can still operate after a 10-foot drop on concrete.

 That extra protection comes with extra cost, though.
 The 2TB model is nearly $100 more than the 2TB Samsung T5.
 Additionally, the G-Drive lacks Android support.

-The G-Drive Mobile SSD is built well and performs well, but it’s lacking outside of that.
+The G-Drive Mobile SSD is built well and performs well, but the portable drive is lacking outside of that.
 You can learn more in our G-Technology G-Drive Mobile SSD review.

 We’re now out of SSD territory.
 If you’re looking to save money while still getting excellent performance on a spinning disk, the Western Digital My Book is for you.
 It’s a bulky solution, requiring its own power source and a desktop setting, but it performs better than most external HDDs.

 CrystalDiskMark measured a sequential read speed of 208.2 MB/s, a sequential write speed of 200.1 MB/s, a random read speed of 0.593 MB/s and a random write speed of 11.54 MB/s.

 For a point of reference, the Seagate Backup Plus Portable — another hard drive built for backups — clocked in at 129.6 MB/s, 136.9 MB/s, 1.31 MB/s and 1.31 MB/s, respectively (read our Seagate Backup Plus Portable review).